How to Boost Your Early-Stage Business: Outsourcing for a Bootstrapped Startup

-Find out if your designers follow a transparent and standardised plan for the design process.
+Find out if designers follow a transparent and standardized plan for the design process.
 Ask how your cooperation will look and expect them to explain to you a step-by-step design process.

 Look for a design team that feels comfortable using digital channels for remote communication and will keep you updated on the progress.

-Some designers might under-prioritise the importance of processes, transparency and seamless communication.
-I recommend staying away from such designers as the neglect of the essentials of remote work will lead to shifting deadlines, misunderstandings, and rework, which, in turn, may cost you time and money.
+Some designers might under-prioritize the importance of seamless processes, transparency, and flawless communication.
+We recommend staying away from such designers as the neglect of the essentials of remote work will lead to shifting deadlines, misunderstandings, and rework, which, in turn, may cost you time and money.

-You, as a client, need to be informed about each milestone achieved.
-Even if things go wrong or for some reason you have to shift deadlines, your designers can’t just sweep issues under the carpet; they must keep you updated so that you as a bootstrapped startup founder have complete control over the situation.
+A design team should inform you about each milestone achieved.
+Even if things go wrong or for some reason, you have to shift deadlines, your designers can’t just sweep issues under the carpet; they must keep you updated so that you as a bootstrapped startup founder have complete control over the situation.

-Your team of designers should have as much information about your project as possible, as this will help them understand your project goals, give you a more precise quote and cut reworks.
-That is why they send you a brief to fill in.
-In the brief, you will find questions about your customer persona, brand voice and competitive analysis.
+Your team of designers should have as much information about your project as possible, as this will help them understand your project goals, give you a more precise quote, and cut reworks.
+That is why they send you a project brief to fill in.
+In the brief, you will find questions about your customer persona, brand voice, and competition analysis.